apache/incubator-liminal/docs/source/How_to_install_liminal_in_airflow_on_kubernetes.md

 ## Get Started
 #### Package dependency
 There are multiple ways to install liminal in Airflow and it depends on what will be useful in your environment.\
+1. Use kubectl to execute pip install on the pods.
-We chose to add `apache-liminal` as a requirement package to be installed once Airflow starts.
+2. Add `apache-liminal` as a requirement package to be installed once Airflow starts.

 #### Mount the EFS
 There are a couple of ways to deploy Yamls in Airflow our goal is to deploy the actual Yamls (DAGs) into airflow - by placing the Yaml files in each components\` `/opt/airflow/dags` folder.